Microneedling is a minimally invasive cosmetic procedure that involves using a small device with tiny needles to create tiny punctures in the skin.

 There are many options to remove dead skin but exfoliation is the best among them.

 Though the selection of the method is usually done by considering the skin type and condition, exfoliation does not suit everyone.

-DFA uses a facial cleansing brush as a skincare tool designed to provide a deeper and more thorough cleansing of the skin.
+DFA uses a facial cleansing brush as a skincare tool designed to provide a deeper and more thorough skin cleansing.
 It typically features soft bristles or silicone brush heads that rotate or vibrate to remove dirt, oil, and dead skin cells from the surface of the skin.

 Sugar scrub is just similar to salt scrub and works by soothing the skin and giving it a gentle look.

 This is one of the most expensive methods of peeling the skin off the surface.
 This is done to remove the dead cells from the skin’s surface.
 As you rub off the skin it forms a small clump and the rest would be removed with the help of a cloth.